WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-27-history-of-the-pack-the-gauntlet.md

 He did not hurry.
 He knew his ship.
 His shields would hold.

 He had prepared a special tactic for just such an attack.
 He called it, "Defensive Boarding."
 He knew his enemy well.
+&nbsp;

 The crew were anxious to be standing on ceremony while the ship was under attack.
 You could hear the barrage of enemy fire chewing away at the shields.
 The occassional ping as a shot got through to the hull.